U.S. News Rankings

 |SAT/ACT scores must be received by||N/A|

-Juilliard School has 90.1 percent of its classes with fewer than 20 students.
-The average freshman retention rate, an indicator of student satisfaction, is 88.0 percent.
+The student-faculty ratio at Juilliard School is 5:1, and the school has 88.3 percent of its classes with fewer than 20 students.
+The average freshman retention rate, an indicator of student satisfaction, is 88 percent.

 |Student gender distribution|